 During this time, the use of an anti-inflammatory medication is also helpful but not essential.
 Motrin (Ibuprofen and Advil are the same) in doses of 600 mg 3 times a day for about 5-7 days is the suggested dose.
 Those with aspirin allergy, severe asthma, and ulcers, bleeding disorders or those who take blood thinners (such as Coumadin or Plavix) should not take these medications.
 Any stomach upset during this time is also a reason to stop these medicines immediately.

-Often physical therapy is helpful to restore motion, strength and balance.
+Visiting a physical therapy center may also be helpful to restore motion, strength and balance.
 This will also reduce the likelihood of a recurring problem with ankles.
 A brace can be provided to supplement your stability in the short term to help you get around easier.
 Return to work, school and sports will be determined on an individual basis depending on severity of injury and type of activity.
 Follow up office visits will also be scheduled based on need.